What is Status Bar in Excel?

 With the help of status bar, we can have a quick view of various things such as average, sum, minimum and maximum etc.

-For a layman, person status bar is very helpful as a person need not know the excel equations for calculating various calculation and just have a quick view while looking just at the status bar.
+For a layman, person status bar is very helpful as a person need not know the equations in execl for calculating various calculation and just have a quick view while looking just at the status bar.

 Status Bar can also be customized, just right click on the status bar and click on the options we need to have some quick view about it.